COMPUTE-LU/PLGroup_PythonforBeginners/README.md

 # Peer-learning group "Python for Beginners"
 Here we collect material for the peer-learning group Python for Beginners at Lund University.
-If you want to join the group or if you have any questions, please contact the COMPUTE study director Sonja Aits who manages the group at compute[at]fysik.lu.se.
+If you have any questions, please contact the COMPUTE study director Sonja Aits who manages the group at compute[at]fysik.lu.se.
 Please note that no credits will be given for taking part in this peer-learning group.

+## Joining the peer-learning group after the kick-off
+It is still possible to join the peer-learning group even if you missed the kick-off.
+Please register by emailing to compute[at]fysik.lu.se.

 ## Kick-off
 A video of the kick-off which took place on Jan 27, 2021 can be found here: https://youtu.be/yDNBdB59J1s.